CaelanWR/bls-employment-revisions-analysis/data/README.md

 Larger files may result from:
 - Longer time periods
-- More detailed hierarchy levels (level 5-7)
+- Analyzing all level 4 industries instead of a single supersector
-- Additional supersectors in detailed analysis
+- Including multiple supersectors in detailed analysis

 ## Troubleshooting